Fantom-Factory/afButter/readme.md

 The ordering of the middleware stack *is* important.

 The last piece of middleware *MUST* return a response.
 These middleware classes are called *Terminators*.
 The default terminator is the [HttpTerminator](http://repo.status302.com/doc/afButter/HttpTerminator.html) which makes an actual HTTP request to the interweb.
-(When testing this could be substituted with a mock terminator that returns set / canned responses.)
+(When testing this could be substituted with a mock terminator that returns mocked / canned responses.)

 To create a `Butter` instance, call the static [Butter.churnOut()](http://repo.status302.com/doc/afButter/Butter#churnOut.html) method, optionally passing in a custom list of middleware: